Internships in English

 Internship in Editing and Publishing

-Indiana Review seeks 3-4 interns for the Spring 2015 semester.
-During this semester we will be in production for our Summer 2015 issue, hosting our 5th annual Blue Light Reading Series, attending the national Associated Writing Programs conference in Minneapolis as well as participating in other smaller conferences and events.
+Indiana Review seeks 3 interns for both the Summer 2016 and Fall 2016 semesters.
+During this time we will be in production for our Winter 2016 issue, running three of our annual Literary Prize contests, promoting the 2017 Blue Light Books Prize and Reading Series, and participating in small conferences and events.

 Applicants should familiarize themselves with IR by reading back issues (available for purchase or check out in Ballantine 529) and spending some time on our website.